On the gain of entrainment in the $n$-dimensional ribosome flow model: Discussion

 \section{Discussion}

 We studied the GOE in the $n$-dimensional RFM.
-Our analysis approach is new and is based on calculating integrals of the (shifted) state-variables and ``higher-order moments'' of these variables along the periodic solution.
+Our analysis approach is new and is based on calculating integrals of the (centered) state-variables and ``higher-order moments'' of these variables along the periodic solution.

 We proved that under certain conditions the $n$-dimensional RFM admits no GOE.
 We conjecture that this in fact always true, but even for the case~$n=2$ we are not able to prove this in the most general setting.